Rabbit-SH/Kkomi-s_Adventure/README.md

 In FastApi

 Then the function defined under "@app.post("/aipainter")" is executed and the response is sent back to the frontend.
+The frontend receives requests through axios and provides API according to get or post requests.

 ## For More information